By: Dordina Rouch, M.D.

 Intense, intermittent sun exposure, especially early in life, puts a person at risk.
 Having five or more severe sunburns before adulthood makes a person twice as likely to develop melanoma.

-A study found that women under 50 who had ever used a tanning bed were 2-6 times more likely to develop a melanoma.
+Indoor tanning.
+A study found that women under 50 who had ever used a tanning bed were 2-6 times more likely to develop melanoma.

-Now that I have had a melanoma, I am at increased risk for developing another one.
+Now that I have had a melanoma, I am at increased risk of developing another one.
 What should I look for?
-There are different ways to help identify melanoma, but the most simple use the ABCDE list.
+There are different ways to help identify melanoma, but the most simple ones use the ABCDE list:

 Avoid sunburns.
 Seek shade between 10 am and 4 pm when the sun’s rays are the strongest.

 Wear protective clothing and generously apply a broad-spectrum sunscreen with SPF 30 or higher.